 Thermal Diffusion

-Castro incorporates explicit thermal diffusion into the energy equation.
+Castro incorporates explicit thermal diffusion into the energy equations.
 In terms of the specific internal energy, \(e\), this appears as:

 \[\rho \frac{De}{Dt} + p \nabla \cdot \ub = \nabla \cdot \kth \nabla T\]